titulacion2021/Image-Classification-ResNet/README.md

 data sets and limited computational resources are available.

 # Files
 You will find two .ipynb files.
-The firts one is fot the pre-processing of the images and the second one you will find PCA, ResNet, Bayesian Optimization and the final results.
+The 'Pre_processing.ipynb' is the code related to the whole data set preprocessing (*RGB2GRAY, RESIZE, CLAHE*).
+The second file 'ResNet.ipynb' is related to the processed images loading, Exploratory Data Analysis, Principal Component Analysis, Bayesian Optimization and the ResNet model with their final results.

+It is not necessary to run the first file, since the uploaded dataset images are already enhaced, however feel free to use this code to pre-process aditional chest-CXR images.
+The second file 'ResNet.ipynb' will load the whole data sets from a Google Drive directory so be sure to update the directories in the loading data section.
+In next sections you will see the Bayesian Hyperparameter optimization experiments.
+Finally the ResNet is shown with the optimal found hyperparameters.

 # Data
-The original data was obtanined from Github (https://github.com/abzargar/COVID-Classifier/tree/master/dataset/original_images).
-If you want to run the project, you will have to download these images.
-Each folder has name, such as, pneumonia, covid and normal, in order to identify the different images.
+The original data was obtanined from Github (https://github.com/abzargar/COVID-Classifier/tree/master/dataset/original_images).However, the processed enhaced images are available in the folder DataSet.
+This folder contains the images related to the training, validation and test set.

 # Computational Requeriments
-This is a deep learning convolutional neural networf, so it will require good computational resources, in order to obtain the final result.
-If you don´t have the enough resourses, you could run this model on a powerful cloud or decrease the number of epochs.
+This is a deep learning convolutional neural networK, so it will require good computational resources, in order to obtain the final result.
+The Bayesian Hyperparameter Optimization needs 2.79 available memory RAM while the ResNet model with the optimized hyperparameters needs 15.79 memory RAM.
+If this resources are not available for running the code you can use Google Colaboratory PRO.

 # Software Dependecies
 This model was writen in Google Colab and some libraries were used or installed, such as: